andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 The players can push Strahd to make the following concessions:

 * He agrees to overlook Ismark's transgressions, so long as Ismark does not defy him or act counter to his will again.
-* He agrees to allow Ireena to depart the River Ivlis Crossroads safely.
+* He agrees to allow Iván to depart the River Ivlis Crossroads safely.
 (Strahd will not grant a longer grace period than that.)
 * He agrees to refrain from judgment against the players unless they take action directly against his person.
 * He agrees to forgive the players their transgressions against the cult of Death House.

 The players might successfully exact these concessions using a variety of arguments, including (but not limited to) the following:

-* The players have promised Ismark that they will escort Ireena to Vallaki and they must be allowed to fulfill their word.
+* The players have promised Ismark that they will escort Iván to Vallaki and they must be allowed to fulfill their word.
 * The players have taken no hostile action against Strahd and should be granted a presumption of innocence.
 * The players' actions in Death House were conducted in self-defense, and therefore should be excused.